fission/fission-workflows/cmd/fission-workflows/README.md

 This provides a CLI for Fission Workflows, providing additional functionality for workflows over the regular functions available in the Fission CLI.

-_Note: this is an experimental CLI -- in the near future fission-workflows will be merged into the Fission CLI._

 ## Installation
 ```bash
 go install